markusmoenig/Eldiron/Readme.md

 * Support games similar to Ultima 4 / 5 or any game which uses a rectangular grid layout.
 * Eldiron comes with integrated tile-maps or your can use your own square tiles with up to four levels of transparency.
 * Single-player or multi-player experiences.
 Eldiron has a sophisticated multi-threaded server architecture to allow for as many player or NPC characters as possible.
 * Cross platform.
-Eldiron is written in Rust and can nearly everywhere, i.e. Web, macOS, Windows, Linux, iOS, Android etc. Eldiron creator can run on any desktop.
+Eldiron is written in Rust and can nearly run everywhere, i.e. on the Web, macOS, Windows, Linux, iOS, Android etc. Eldiron Creator can run on any desktop.
 * A sophisticated behavior node graph makes AI behavior for NPCs easy.
 The node system is backed by a full-featured scripting language.
 * Eldiron Creator has editors for tile-maps and node based graphs for character behavior, systems (like crafting), items and the overall game logic.